Sinyks/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 In addition, provide a log file containing the output of the `docker ps` console and another file (per container) with `docker inspect <container>`.
 Four files are expected.

+All files are in the folder.

 2. Provide the list of files from the `/nodes` folder inside the `ha` container.
 One file expected with the command output.

+All files are in the folder.

 3. Provide the configuration file after you stopped one container and the list of nodes present in the `/nodes` folder.
 One file expected with the command output.
 Two files are expected.

  In addition, provide a log file containing the output of the `docker ps` console.
 One file expected.

+All files are in the folder.

 4. (Optional:) Propose a different approach to manage the list of backend nodes.
 You do not need to implement it.
 You can also propose your own tools or the ones you discovered online.
 In that case, do not forget to cite your references.